code-differently/code-society-25-2/lesson_00/nicolejackson/README.md

 The best ways to communicate with me are:
 * Email: as a means to share detailed information with me.
 * Google Chat: great for quick updates.
-* Google Meets: an excellent option for scheduing meeting when in-person in not possible.
+* Google Meets: an excellent option for scheduing meetings when a face to face is not possible.
 * Phone call: for a direct, real time response.

 I check my email often and will reach back out to you shortly after.
 I have no problem with quick in-person chats related to work and/or projects.

-## I’d Love To Help You With
+## What I’d Love To Help You With

 It would be my pleasure to help you with any of the concepts we are tackling as I grasp them myself.
 I am not sure which aspects of this work will come with ease for me, but I love to share as I learn and grow.